dward2/BME547/Lectures/intro_to_gui.md

     selected.
     + `postcommand=` parameter links a function that will be called before any values are displayed in the Combobox.

+### Changing Attributes of Widgets

+In the examples above, attributes of widgets are set in two different ways:
+1. By named parameter when the widget is first created.
+Here, the `text` attribute is set by named parameter in the `Label` creator call:
+   `label = ttk.Label(root, text="This is a label.")`
+2. By indexing of the widget variable using the attribute name.
+Here, the `text` attribute is changed:
+   `label["text"] = "This is the updated text for the label."`

+There is a third way of changing the value of the attribute, and that is to use the `.configure()` method of the widget and use a named parameter.
+Example:
+3.  `label.configure(text="Another way to change label text")`

+### Getting Current Attribute
+There are two methods for obtaining the current value of an attribute.
+1. Use the `.cget()` attribute that takes a string containing the name of the attribute to query.
+Example:
+   `label_text = label.cget("text")`
+2. Indexing the widget variable using the attribute name.
+Example:
+   `label_text = label["text"]`

+### Activate / Deactivate Widget with State
+A widget can be "turned on or off" by changing its state.
+To deactivate a widget so that the user cannot interact with it, change its state to `tk.DISABLED` as follows:

+  `widget_name.configure(state=tk.DISABLED)`

+To reactivate the widget, use the `tk.NORMAL` state:

+`widget_name.configure(state=tk.NORMAL)`

 ### Adding Images to Interface
 See [tkinter_images.md](../Resources/tkinter_images.md) in the Resources folder